 An advanced degree in environmental engineering from CU Boulder will offer you the opportunity to further your education in a critical area for humanity.

-Our graduate program in environmental engineering focuses on the fundamental and applied understanding of the processes which govern natural and engineered treatment systems and the effects that they have on human and ecosystem health.
-The program includes 25 primary faculty, and covers topics ranging from ecosystem processes, fate and transport of organic contaminants, alternative energy, air quality, sustainability, and water and waste water treatment.
-The program offers MS, Professional MS and PhD degrees in Environmental Engineering.
+Our Master of Science, Professional MS and PhD degrees focus on fundamental and applied understanding of natural and engineered systems and the effects they have on human and ecosystem health.
+The program includes 25 primary faculty covering topics ranging from ecosystem processes, fate and transport of organic contaminants, alternative energy, air quality, sustainability, and water and waste water treatment.

-The Environmental Engineering Program particularly encourages applications from students who would broaden the diversity of our graduate community.
-We know that diversity is essential to academic and workplace success, and we are committed to creating an inclusive and collaborative community.
+The Environmental Engineering Program particularly encourages applications from students who would broaden the diversity of our community.
+We know diversity is essential to academic and workplace success and we are committed to creating an inclusive and collaborative community.
 Learn more about the University of Colorado Boulder Diversity Initiative.